EventStore/EventStore/docs/networking.md

 EventStoreDB provides two interfaces:
 - HTTP(S) for gRPC communication and REST APIs
-- TCP for cluster replication (internal) and legacy clients (external)
+- TCP for cluster replication (internal)

 Nodes in the cluster replicate with each other using the TCP protocol, but use gRPC for [discovering other cluster nodes](cluster.md#discovering-cluster-members).